 Shopify has built-in analytics tracking and reporting and works with third-party providers like Google Analytics.
 Its native data reporting tools will automatically kick on.
 You’ll have three separate tools right out of the gate: Dashboards, Reports, and Live View.

 The dashboard allows you to see daily or date range-specific statistics like total sales, returning customer rate, conversion rate, average order value, traffic source, and more.
 Reports offer detailed breakdowns in eight categories: sales, acquisition, profit margin, customers, behavior, finances, marketing, and inventory.
 Live view allows you to see your current site visitors.

 Shopify offers plenty of built-in tools to expand your customer base and increase sales.
 In addition to Shopify’s in-store and omnichannel sales tools, one of the best features of Shopify is that it integrates seamlessly with many other online marketplaces.
 So, you can sell on social media sites and Amazon and manage all of your orders through the Shopify dashboard.

 Add Sales Channels

-Shopify offers over a dozen additional sales channels including point of sale, Amazon, Etsy, Facebook, Instagram, eBay, Buy button (to add to websites and blogs), Facebook Messenger, Google, Pinterest, Rakuten Ichiba, and B2B wholesale storefronts.
+Shopify offers over a dozen additional sales channels, including POS, Amazon, Etsy, Facebook, Instagram, eBay, Buy button (to add to websites and blogs), Facebook Messenger, Google, Pinterest, Rakuten Ichiba, and B2B wholesale storefronts.

 Shopify Email allows you to send newsletters to your subscribers.
 Add the app to your store and then access it through your dashboard in the Marketing section.
 Click Create campaign and then select Shopify Email to build your first email.